 The Group is committed to achieving net zero value chain GHG emissions by 2050, and our near-term and long-term net zero targets are validated by SBTi.
 Starting in 2021, we implemented an annual greenhouse gases mitigation plan to reduce our portfolio-wide Scope 1 and 2 GHG emissions, with inputs from all properties.
 By procuring renewable energy and adopting various energy-saving measures, the Group is on track to achieve its GHG emission intensity targets for 2025 and 2030.
 To drive emission reduction, we have also piloted - and are continuing to develop - the use of internal carbon pricing within the Group to inform our decision making.
 To build capacity within the organization, we delivered priority ESG training to identified departments in 2024 on topics including renewable energy, internal carbon pricing, climate adaptation, and net zero emissions.
 To build capacity within the organization, we delivered priority ESG training to identified departments in 2024 on topics including renewable energy, climate adaptation, and net zero emissions.
-Lastly, and published a paper, "Our Journey to Net Zero," that discusses our understanding of scenarios and actions to reduce our greenhouse gas emissions to 2050.
+Lastly, and published a paper,"Our Journey to Net Zero," that discusses our understanding of scenarios and actions to reduce our greenhouse gas emissions to 2050.

-Our Sustainability Strategy Climate Resilience Resource Management Wellbeing
+ity Climate Resilience Resource Management Wellbeing S

-Reference Paragraph Disclosure Description Reference and/or Response (b) how and when the climate-related scenario analysis was carried out, including: Climate Resilience - Climate-Related Risks and Opportunities (i) information about the inputs the entity used, including: Climate Resilience - Climate Adaptation Climate Resilience - Carbon Pricing Analysis (1) which climate-related scenarios the entity used for the analysis and the sources of those scenarios; We have conducted climate-related scenario analysis for both physical and transition risks.
-For details on (2) whether the analysis included a diverse range of climate-related scenarios; scenarios used, assumptions, and assessment results, please refer to our Climate Resilience chapter, and our paper, " Our Journey to Net Zero, " which discusses (3) whether the climate-related scenarios used for the analysis are associated with climate-related transition risks or climate-related physical risks; (4) whether the entity used, among its scenarios, a climate-related scenario aligned with the latest international agreement on climate change; (5) why the entity decided that its chosen climate- related scenarios are relevant to assessing its resilience to climate-related changes, developments or uncertainties; (6) the time horizons the entity used in the analysis; and (7) what scope of operations the entity used in the analysis; (ii) the key assumptions the entity made in the analysis, including assumptions about: (1) climate-related policies in the jurisdictions in which the entity operates; (2) macroeconomic trends; (3) national- or regional-level variables; (4) energy usage and mix; and (5) developments in technology; and scenario analysis was carried out opportunities; and
+(b) how and when the climate-related scenario analysis was carried out, including:

+(i) information about the inputs the entity used, including:

+(1) which climate-related scenarios the entity used for the analysis and the sources of those scenarios;

+(2) whether the analysis included a diverse range of climate-related scenarios;

+(3) whether the climate-related scenarios used for the analysis are associated with climate-related transition risks or climate-related physical risks;

+(4) whether the entity used, among its scenarios, a climate-related scenario aligned with the latest international agreement on climate change;

+(5) why the entity decided that its chosen climaterelated scenarios are relevant to assessing its resilience to climate-related changes, developments or uncertainties;

+(6) the time horizons the entity used in the analysis; and

+(7) what scope of operations the entity used in the analysis;

+(ii) the key assumptions the entity made in the analysis, including assumptions about:

+(1) climate-related policies in the jurisdictions in which the entity operates;

+- (2) macroeconomic trends;

+- (3) national- or regional-level variables;

+- (4) energy usage and mix; and

+- (5) developments in technology; and

-(iii) the reporting period in which the climate-related
+(iii) the reporting period in which the climate-related scenario analysis was carried out